Monads for Instantons and Bows

 Again, the support of $R^1\pi^\psi_*(E)$, if it is non-empty, is at $\psi = 0$, and so \begin{proposition} The map

 arising from a bundle $E,$ is surjective away from $\psi= 0$. \end{proposition}

 Now, let us take resolutions of the $P, Q$, as for the caloron.
-Lifting back to $X$, this gives the following diagram, where $D= D_\xi+D_\psi$, $F = F_\xi + F_\psi$, and where one remembers that the $Q$s are supported away from $F$:
+Lifting back to $X$, this gives the following commutative diagram, where $D= D_\xi+D_\psi$, $F = F_\xi + F_\psi$, and where one remembers that the $Q$s are supported away from $F$:

-As explained in the caloron case, we get a monad from this diagram by summing each of the three columns on the left, and changing signs on the diagonals between the first and second column, so that the diagram anti-commutes instead of commuting.
+As explained in the caloron case, we get a monad from this diagram by summing each of the three columns on the left, and changing signs on the diagonals between the first and second column, so that the diagram is anti-commutative instead of commutative.
 Let us make these sign changes from now on.
 The cohomology of the monad is $(\pi^\xi)^*\pi^\xi_*(E)= E_\xi$,

 Again, taking resolutions gives a diagram, and hence an analogous monad for $E_\psi = (\pi^\psi)^*\pi^\psi_*(E)$

 This, over $\eta\neq 0$, is isomorphic to the monad